 There are a number of advantages to this change in responsibilities, both for the designer and for the client:

-Reduced timeline – a hand coded website is a time-consuming process.
+Reduced timeline – a hand-coded website is a time-consuming process.
 By turning to software that can write clean, standards-based code, this timeframe can be significantly reduced to create sites faster and more efficiently.

 Reduced cost – an added timeline means added cost, so when the time needed to code a site is reduced, the cost of that site is also often reduced.

 Improved communication – many clients begin a project by speaking with a designer, but once the site is ready for development, that designer’s role is minimized, which means the client needs to begin communicating with a whole new person as a web developer takes over.
-When the designer takes more control of a project, this allow the client to have improved communication because they have a consistent source to connect with.
+When the designer takes more control of a project, this allows the client to have improved communication because they have a consistent source to connect with.

 Are Developers Unnecessary Now?